 When evaluating dictation tools, UK clinics should request a Data Processing Agreement that explicitly states the vendor's GDPR compliance measures and confirms they won't use your patient data to train AI models or for any purpose beyond providing the contracted service.

-HIPAA vs. GDPR: Navigating Compliance for UK Healthcare Practices
+HIPAA vs. GDPR: A Brief Note for UK Practices

 Medesk addresses these requirements with built-in GDPR compliance tools that separate personal information from clinical data and provide granular access controls.
 The platform makes it straightforward to respond to Subject Access Requests and maintain the audit trails required by UK regulators.